 The chapter currently consists of three programs in Ghana, Morocco, and Uganda.
 The Ghana program, which started in 2004, used to work in the semi-urban town of Sakyikrom but now focuses on water management in the farming community of Obodan.
 The Morocco program, which began in 2011, finished building a bridge in the rural community of Ait Bayoud in June 2013 and is now planning a future water project in the nearby community of Izgouaren.
 In 2008, the Uganda program was established to install Multi-Function Platform engines in the Soroti region, and has also implemented a now-complete rainwater harvesting system.
 Each project draws from the skills of its members to provide technical solutions to worldwide problems.

+Currently, the Uganda team is focused on implementing a solar micro-grid in the rural community of Otubet.
 Before this project, the community had no access to an electrical grid in private or public spaces.
 Our goal has been to electrify schools, health centers, and businesses in Otubet.
 Through renewable solar energy, these entities will be able to provide higher quality services - including healthcare, education, and more - at lower costs while also expanding the services that are provided.

 Multi-Function Energy Platforms are stationary diesel engines that have been shown to be an effective piece of development infrastructure, with the ability to provide important mechanization for agricultural processing and electricity generation.